Anticoncentrated $n$-bit distribution from $\log(n)$ qubits: Holographic random circuit sampling

 \section{Holographic random circuit sampling}

-In this work, we propose holographic random circuit sampling (HRCS) to go beyond the limitation of conventional RCS and benefit from deep quantum circuits.
+In this work, we propose holographic random circuit sampling (HRCS) to go beyond the limitation of conventional RCS and \QZ{allows a trade-off between space and time resources---only using as small as $\ln(n)$ qubits to enable anticoncentration of $n$ bits.}

 As shown in Fig.~\ref{fig:concept}b, HRCS adopts layers of quantum circuits $U_1,U_2,\cdots, U_t$ jointly on a system of $N_A$ qubits and a bath of $N_B$ qubits, interleaved with mid-circuit measurements on the bath to obtain measurement results, in addition to the final measurements on all qubits.
 After each measurement, one can optionally choose reset or not reset the bath, as the unitaries are assumed to be random.
-Besides collecting the `temporal' measurement results $\bmz(t)= (z_1,\cdots,z_t)$ throughout the measurements on bath, the final measurement on the system $A$ gives additional `spatial' contribution to the measurement results $x(t)$.
-The entire measurement outcome, $\bmz(t)$ and $x(t)$, has an effective dimension of $2^{N_{\rm eff}(t)}$, corresponding to $N_{\rm eff}(t)\equiv {N_A+tN_B}$ effective qubits growing with the number of rounds of mid-circuit measurements $t$.
+Besides collecting the `temporal' measurement results $\bmz(t)= (z_1,\cdots,z_t)$ from bath, the final measurement on the system $A$ gives additional `spatial' contribution to the measurement results $x(t)$.
+The entire measurement outcome, $\bmz(t)$ and $x(t)$, \BZ{has in total of $n(t) \coloneqq N_A + t N_B$ classical bits} growing with the number of rounds of mid-circuit measurements $t$.

-Our main result is that AC remains for the $2^{N_{\rm eff}(t)}$-dimensional measurement results up to an exponential time scale of $t\sim 2^{N_A}$, as sketched in Fig.~\ref{fig:concept}c.
-As shown in the inset, the CP of the joint spatiotemporal sampling distribution $P[\bmz(t), x(t)]$ in HRCS (blue solid) is close to the Haar value $Z_{\rm H}(N_A + t N_B)$ (gray solid); On the other hand, conventional RCS can only achieve $Z_{\rm H}(N_A + N_B)$ for a fixed constant number of qubits $N_A+N_B$, illustrated as the magenta curve.
-Therefore, HRCS is able to effectively utilize the `quantum volume' of a device to exponentially increase the complexity of a sampling task.
+Our main result is that AC remains for the \BZ{$2^{n}$}-dimensional measurement results up to an exponential time scale of $t\sim 2^{N_A}$, as sketched in blue line of Fig.~\ref{fig:concept}c. \BZ{Moreover, HRCS allows a spacetime tradeoff between the number of qubits $N$ and temporal steps $t$ achieving $\epsilon$-approximate AC, illustrated in the inset.
+On the other hand, conventional RCS can only achieve $Z_{\rm H}(N)$ for a fixed constant number of bits $N = N_A+N_B$ with $N$ qubits and $t=1$ step (magenta diamonds).
+Therefore, HRCS is able to effective utilize the `quantum volume' of a device to exponentially increase the sampling dimension while keeping AC.}

 Formally, we have the following theorem. \begin{theorem} For holographic random circuit sampling with each unitary $U_t$ in $2$-design, the ensemble-averaged collision probability at step $t\ge 1$ is \be Z_{\rm HRCS}(t) = \frac{2(d_A+1)^{t-1}}{ (1+d_A d_B)^t}, \ee where $d_A = 2^{N_A}, d_B = 2^{N_B}$ are Hilbert space dimensions of the system and bath.
 In the large-system limit $d_A \gg 1$,